DelroyGayle/JavaScript-Core-2-Challenges/challenge-guess-the-number/README.md

 ## Installation

-Fork this repository and then open in VSCode.
 To view the website, open index.html in a browser.

 ## Prior Knowledge